El15ande/El15ande.github.io/_posts/2020-09-01-JS-Variable-Mysteries.md

         }   //  Function scope ends
     ```

-Besides, a significat difference between JS and other language is <u>variable hoisting</u>. <u>Variable and function declarations are physically moved to the top of JS code</u>.
+Besides, a significat difference between JS and other language is variable hoisting.
+Variable and function declarations are physically moved to the top of JS code.
 As a result, the following code blocks are equal:

 ```JavaScript
     //  This block...